okogosov/PPL/README.md

 - added commands definestruct, insertstruct, createstruct instead of commands struct and function copystruct

 TestGetContents.zip
    GetContents - to get string between start & end characters in string, contained quotes.
+This function used in preprocessor PPL

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com